Voyage of the Damned (Doctor Who): Criticism and review

-DVD release
+Later media

 The episode was first released in the UK on DVD in March 2008.
 The ten Christmas specials between "The Christmas Invasion" and "Last Christmas" inclusive were later released in a boxset titled Doctor Who – The 10 Christmas Specials on 19 October 2015.

+In the 2013 novel Shroud of Sorrow, the Shroud, the main antagonist of the book, takes the form of deceased loved ones known to the people it approaches, in a bid to entice and entrap them.
+For the Eleventh Doctor, it takes the form of Astrid.
+The Doctor later uses a 'Once More With Feeling' device to revisit memories of losing friends, including Astrid's death, to generate enough personal grief that the Shroud releases its victims and latches on to him.